-Focus group participants included representatives from organizations with a social justice mission, community-based organizations serving the predominantly African American neighborhood of Northeast with arts programming, and organizations serving children with disabilities.
-A lack of organizations serving Latinx artists and audiences was reported.
-While Latinx artists are present in Greater Hartford, there is no place with a mission to showcase their talents.
+It was evident that there are organizations in Greater Hartford that serve underrepresented groups because focus group participants included representatives from organizations with a social justice mission, community-based organizations serving the predominantly African American neighborhood of Northeast with arts programming, and organizations serving children with disabilities.
+Focus group participants reported a lack of organizations serving Latinx artists and audiences While Latinx artists are present in Greater Hartford, there is no place with a mission to showcase their talents.
 Also discussed was the fact that there are a number of important organizations that serve underrepresented audiences that are either financially fragile or that require immediate succession planning, since their operations are dependent on the efforts of long-term leaders.